-SUMMARY: The EPA is proposing to approve the State Implementation Plan (SIP) consisting of the 1-hour ozone attainment demonstration for the Philadelphia-Wilmington-Trenton severe nonattainment area (the Philadelphia area) submitted by the Delaware Department of Natural Resources and Environmental Control (DNREC) on May 22, 1998 and October 8, 1998.
-We are also proposing, in the alternative, to disapprove this demonstration if Delaware does not submit an adequate motor vehicle emissions budget for its portion of the Philadelphia area consistent with attainment and adopt and submit rules for the regional NOx reductions consistent with the modeling demonstration.
+SUMMARY: The EPA is proposing to approve the State Implementation Plan (SIP) consisting of the 1-hour ozone attainment demonstration for the Philadelphia-Wilmington-Trenton severe nonattainment area (the Philadelphia area) submitted by the Maryland Department of the Environment (MDE) on April 29, 1998 and August 18, 1998.
+We are also proposing, in the alternative, to disapprove this demonstration if Maryland does not submit an adequate motor vehicle emissions budget for its portion of the Philadelphia area consistent with attainment and adopt and submit rules for the regional NO_X reductions consistent with the modeling demonstration.
 For purposes of an adequate motor vehicle emissions budget, the State will need to reaffirm that its previously submitted enforceable commitment to adopt the measures needed for attainment would apply to the additional measures to reduce emissions to support the attainment test.
 The reaffirmation must also include the State's commitment to the performance of a mid-course review and to revisions to the SIP and motor vehicle emissions budget after MOBILE6 (the most recent model for estimating mobile source emissions) is released.
-The Philadelphia area is comprised of two counties in Delaware (namely Kent and New Castle Counties), one county in Maryland, seven counties in New Jersey, and five counties in Pennsylvania.
-Elsewhere in today's Federal Register, we are also proposing to take action on the 1-hour ozone attainment demonstration SIPs from Maryland, New Jersey, and Pennsylvania for the Philadelphia area.
+The Philadelphia area is comprised of two counties in Delaware, one county in Maryland (namely, Cecil County), seven counties in New Jersey, and five counties in Pennsylvania.
+Elsewhere in today's Federal Register, we are also proposing to take action on the 1-hour ozone attainment demonstration SIP submittals from Delaware, New Jersey, and Pennsylvania for the Philadelphia area

 DATES: Written comments must be received on or before February 14, 2000.
-ADDRESSES: Written comments may be mailed to David L. Arnold, Chief, Ozone & Mobile Sources Branch, Mailcode 3AP21, U.S. Environmental Protection Agency, Region III, 1650 Arch Street, Philadelphia, Pennsylvania 19103.
-Copies of the documents relevant to this action are available for public inspection during normal business hours at the Air Protection Division, U.S. Environmental Protection Agency, Region III, 1650 Arch Street, Philadelphia, Pennsylvania 19103; Delaware Department of Natural Resources & Environmental Control, 89 Kings Highway, Dover, Delaware 19901.
-FOR FURTHER INFORMATION CONTACT: Rose
+ADDRESSES: Written comments may be mailed to David L. Arnold, Chief, Ozone & Mobile Sources Branch, Mailcode 3AP21.
+U.S. Environmental Protection Agency, Region III, 1650 Arch Street, Philadelphia, Pennsylvania 19103.
+Copies of the documents relevant to this action are available for public inspection during normal business hours at the Air Protection Division, U.S. Environmental Protection Agency, Region III, 1650 Arch Street, Philadelphia, Pennsylvania 19103; and the Maryland Department of the Environment, 2500 Broening Highway, Baltimore, Maryland, 21224.

-Quinto, (215) 814-2182, or by e-mail at quinto.rose@epa.gov.

-SUPPLEMENTARY INFORMATION: This document provides background information on attainment demonstration SIPs for the 1-hour ozone national ambient air quality standard (NAAQS) and an analysis of the 1-hour ozone attainment demonstration SIP submitted by DNREC for the Delaware portion of the Philadelphia area.
+FOR FURTHER INFORMATION CONTACT: Cristina Fernandez, (215) 814-2178.
+Or by e-mail at fernandez.cristina@epa.gov.
+SUPPLEMENTARY INFORMATION: This document provides background information on attainment demonstration SIPs for the 1-hour ozone national ambient air quality standard (NAAQS) and an analysis of the 1-hour ozone attainment demonstration SIP submitted by MDE for the Maryland portion of the Philadelphia area.
 This document addresses the following questions:

-- What Is The Basis For The Attainment Demonstration SIP? - What Are The Components Of A Modeled Attainment Demonstration? - What Is The Frame Work For Proposing Action On The Attainment Demonstration SIPs? - What Does EPA Expect To Happen With Respect To Attainment Demonstrations For The Severe 1-Hour Ozone Nonattainment Areas? - What Are The Relevant Policy And Guidance Documents? - How Does Delaware's Submittal Satisfy The Frame Work? - What Are The Consequences of State Failure?
+What is the Basis for the Attainment Demonstration SIP?

+What are the Components of a Modeled Attainment Demonstration?

+What is the Frame Work for Proposing Action on the Attainment Demonstration SIPs?

+What Does EPA Expect to Happen with Respect to Attainment Demonstrations for the Severe 1-Hour Ozone Nonattainment Areas?

+What are the Relevant Policy and Guidance Documents?

+How Does Maryland's Submittal Satisfy the Frame Work?

+What Are The Consequences of State Failure?